rachel-sousa/SimonEnsemble.github.io/_posts/2017-10-6-freelyjointedchain.md

 At molecular scales, we must also consider thermal fluctuations of the polymer and thus entropy.
 Entropy effectively gives rise to a second force in the opposite direction of $f$: when the polymer is fully extended ($x=nb$), there is only a single microstate that it can possibly adopt.
 On the other hand, when the polymer is half-extended, there are many microstates that the polymer can adopt that are consistent with $x=nb/2$.
 Therefore, from the perspective of maximizing entropy, there is an entropic penalty when the polymer is fully extended.
-The average end-to-end distance $\langle x \rangle$ the polymer adopts is thus the classic story of competition between entropy and energy: the minimum potential energy configuration is full extension, while the maximal entropy state is $x=0$.
+The average end-to-end distance $\langle x \rangle$ the polymer adopts is thus the classic story of competition between entropy and energy: the minimum potential energy configuration is full extension, but $x=nb$ corresponds to the $x$ with the minimal allowable microstates, hence lowest entropy.

 The formula for the average end-to-end distance of a FJC polymer is:
-G

 $$\frac{\langle x \rangle}{nb}= \coth(\beta bf) - \frac{1}{\beta b f},$$

 where $\beta:=1/(k_B T)$.
 In the remainder of this post, we will use the principles of statistical mechanics to derive this formula.